This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Leading Sub-Sectors

-Cloud Computing Services: increase data-center capacity, the rollout of more services by cloud vendors, and platform-as-a-service adoption from enterprises.
+- Cloud Computing Services: Increase data-center capacity, roll out more services by cloud vendors, and platform-as-a-service adoption from enterprises.

-Software-as-a-Service (SaaS): the adoption rate for on-premises software is low in Colombia, and many firms are preparing to bypass the on-premises era and go straight to the cloud.
+- Software-as-a-Service (SaaS): The adoption rate for on-premise software is low in Colombia, and many firms are preparing to bypass the on-premises era and go straight to the cloud.

 Opportunities

 The adoption of cloud services will be the most significant driver of the ICT market development in Colombia over the medium term.
-Prospects are developing for U.S. companies to take advantage of the benefits derived from the U.S.-Colombia Trade Promotion Agreement.
+Prospects are developing for U.S. companies to take advantage of the benefits of the U.S.-Colombia Trade Promotion Agreement (CTPA).

-The I.T. market in Colombia sees most demands come from a few key subsectors such as the ICT industry, public sector, and retail.
-There is demand in Colombia for ICT investments and services that boost efficiency and increase flexibility in sectors such as financial services, including digitization and platforms for payments and banking, fraud detection, and cybersecurity solutions.
+The I.T. market in Colombia sees most demands from a few key subsectors, such as the ICT industry, public sector, and retail.
+There is demand in Colombia for ICT investments and services that boost efficiency and increase flexibility in financial services, including digitization and platforms for payments and banking, fraud detection, and cybersecurity solutions.
 Opportunities for U.S. companies will be driven by increased connectivity and affordability of equipment, multi-sector economic growth, and government programs for institutional and regional modernization.

-Since 2019, MinTIC has been developing a public policy for adopting fifth-generation (5G) technology in Colombia, in which the 3.5 GHz band was identified as ideal for development.
-In 2020, the ICT Ministry opened a call to receive expressions of interest from mobile operators to participate in future 5G spectrum assignments; however, no auction has been held so far.
+The Colombian Government has been developing a public policy for adopting fifth-generation (5G) technology in Colombia since 2019, with the 3.5 GHz band being identified as ideal for development.
+In 2020, MinTIC opened a call for interest from mobile operators to participate in future 5G spectrum assignments, but the 5G spectrum auction planned for early 2022 has not yet taken place, which leaves operators unable to commit to 5G deployments in the short term.

 Regulators